LucasXavierChurchman/KOBE-Bot/README.md

 ## Model

-Keras' pre-loaded ImageNet architechtures are the industry standard for image classification models.
+Keras' preloaded ImageNet architectures are the industry standard for image classification models.
 I decided to use transfer learning from one of these architectures, ultimately deciding on ResNet-50 since it gave the best results of any tested.
-Five additional layers were added to to the architecture.
+Five additional layers were added to the architecture.

 ![network_diagram](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/plots%2Bimages/cnn_diagram.png)